zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 * Zone: child.no-ns-addr-child-2.consistency05.xa
   * ns1 and ns2 are out-of-domain.
   * No glue in delegation.
-  * Authoriative records of ns1 and ns2 do not exist.
+  * Authoritative records of ns1 and ns2 do not exist.
   * Child zone does not have to be created.

 ### OOD-ADDR-MISMATCH